 If your project programme changes and you think the 'original expected discharge date' is unachievable, please raise this with your relationship manager.
-The 'date expected to be provided to Salix' column on Step 3 of your monitoring report lets you suggest an alternative date.
+The 'date expected to be provided to Salix' column on Step 2.5 of your monthly monitoring report lets you suggest an alternative date.
 Please make sure you discuss the reasons for the new date with your relationship manager prior to changing this on your report and include these reasons or any other updates in the 'comments' column.

-If there are any changes to the project scope, you should inform us of these at the earliest opportunity and follow the change request process (please see the Change requests page of our website for guidance).
+If there are any changes to the project scope, you should inform us of these at the earliest opportunity and follow the change request process (please see the change requests webpage for guidance).

 If you believe a condition is no longer relevant, please flag this with your relationship manager.